 Meanwhile, prototyping in code is the best option.
 The use of design systems is making this easier for those of us who may not have coding knowledge.
 Ideally, we can piece together our interfaces using pre-defined components to create prototypes that are easier, quicker, and more suitable for inclusive research studies.

 For inclusive research, not immersing ourselves in their environments is a huge missed opportunity.
-It’s a research best practice to observe what users do.
+It’s a best practice to observe what users do.
 Asking them what they think they do relies on users being observant of their own behaviors and accurately remembering said behaviors.

 For accessibility research, you want to explore how people adapt their lives to suit their needs.
 Things that may seem so trivial to them but are eye-opening for us as researchers are often those sparking moments that trigger innovations.
 What assistive technologies are they using?
 What else in their environment is set up to help them achieve what they need to?